ROOFING FAQ’S: ANSWERS TO POPULAR QUESTIONS

 What options do I have for a re-roof?

-Well here at Northwest Roofing, we major in asphalt shingles only.
+At Northwest Roofing, we major in asphalt shingles only.
 With that there are many grades, brands, colors and looks to suit most homeowners.
-Some options are 3-tab or laminate, 20 yr. up to 50 yr. and even hail resistant.
+Some options are 3-tab or laminate, 25 yr. up to 50 yr. and even hail resistant.
 We specialize in these types because most homeowners are not up to shelling out two to three times the prices for the metal, slate or tile.
 Most all city codes prohibit shake shingles from being installed here in N. Texas, so asphalt is the most affordable.

 What will a new roof cost?